jabley/jamesabley.com/_posts/2016-06-23-the-basics.md

 itself be subject to a continuous improvement process.

 That last part can be a bit odd for people to wrap their heads around it when they first come across it.
-Another way of putting it as asking 2 questions:
+Another way of putting it is asking 2 questions:

 1. How do we get better?
 1. How do we get better at getting better?